 - Ask first - Be sure to get permission before listing someone as a professional reference.
 Thank them afterward and remind them to expect a call.

 So, now that that’s sorted, do you have any questions on how to list references on a resume?
-Not sure if you should add resume references at all?
+Not sure if you should add a resume references page at all?
 Get at us in the comments below and we will answer your questions.
 Thanks for reading!